 Part 5: How to Turn Breadboards into PCBs

 Breadboards are the first step before you develop the project to PCBs.
-When you have an idea and want it to be end products, you would have to create schematics and establish the wiring correctly.
+When you have an idea and want it to be an end product, you would have to create schematics and establish the wiring correctly.
 Breadboards serve this phase for testing your schematics.
 After adjusting the breadboard to the desired level of design, you generate the schematics into Gerber files for PCB manufacturing.
-Then you send Gerber files to a reliable PCB manufacturer to fabricate and assembles your PCBs.
+Then you send Gerber files to a reliable PCB manufacturer to fabricate and assemble your PCBs.
 In this way, you can convert breadboards into printed circuit boards.

-Here comes a trusted one-stop middle and high-end PCB manufacturer - PCBONLINE .
+Here comes a trusted one-stop middle and high-end PCB manufacturer - PCBONLINE.

 - National Defense